Skip to main content

 The brand: config section

-On the first run, purgetss brand adds a brand: block to your existing purgetss/config.cjs between purge: and theme::
+On the first run, purgetss brand adds a brand: block to your existing purgetss/config.cjs between purge: and theme:.
+It has one block per piece:

 ./purgetss/config.cjs